ome/omero-documentation/omero/sysadmins/server-upgrade.rst

    omero admin removepyramids --endian=little

-We recommend you run the command with ``--dry-run`` first to list the pyramids that will be deleted.
+We recommend you run the command with :command:`--dry-run` first to list the pyramids that will be deleted.
 If there are a large number of pyramids, you may need to run the command more than once since you cannot remove more than 500 pyramids in one call.
 For large installations, to avoid any timeout issue it is recommended to run the